astronomersiva/siva.dev/posts/ember/ember-differential-bundles.md

 ---
-title: Serving modern or legacy bundles based on users' browser in Ember
+title: Differential Serving of assets in Ember
 date: March, 2019
 description: A new take on differential browser bundling in EmberJS
 tags: EmberJS